What is a life insurance nominated beneficiary?

 Simply put, it's up to you.
 A lot of people chose to name somebody who depends on their income, like their partner, children, parents or siblings.

 Some people choose a close friend or business partner.
-Your beneficiary doesn't even have to be a person - it can be a charity or organisation.
+Your beneficiary doesn't even have to be a person - it can be a charity or an organisation.

 If you nominate more than one person, you'll need to choose which percentage of the money goes to who.
 For example, 50% to your spouse and 50% to your child.